sci-hpc/scihpc/docs/docs/about/login.md

 ## Logging in to the compute nodes

-Information on how to log in to a compute node.

-Some times you may want to log in to a compute node (for instance to check out output files on the local work area on the node), and this is also done by using SSH.
-From ``sci.local`` you can log in to compute-x-y the following way:
+Some times you may want to log in to a compute node (for instance to check out output files on the local scratch space on the compute node).
+This is also done by using SSH.
+On the login node do:

 ```
-ssh compute-x-y     (for instance: ssh compute-0-1)
+ssh compute-node     (for instance: ssh compute-0-1)
 ```

+Please note you must have a running job on this compte node, otherwise SLURM will not allow you to log in to this compute node.

 ## X-forwarding for graphical softwares